You are here

-- The SEAB Task Force to Support the Quadrennial Energy Review Process
+- Task Force to Support the Quadrennial Energy Review Process

 The SEAB Science Subcommittee is responsible for issues related to DOE’s mission to strengthen U.S. scientific discovery and economic competitiveness; promote American leadership in science and clean energy technology innovation; and advance the science that underpins each of DOE’s missions.
 The Science Subcommittee is chaired by Shirley Ann Jackson.

-- The SEAB Next Generation High Performance Computing Task Force
+- Task Force on Next Generation High Performance Computing

-- The SEAB Task Force to Support the Evaluation of the New Funding Constructs for Energy Research and Development in the Department of Energy
+- Task Force to Support the Evaluation of the New Funding Constructs for Energy Research and Development in the Department of Energy

 The SEAB Environmental Stewardship Subcommittee is responsible for issues related to DOE’s mission to clean up the environmental legacy of the Cold War and nuclear weapons production.
 The Environmental Stewardship Subcommittee is chaired by Richard Meserve.